Research Interests:

 -

-thesis.
+dissertation.
 Oregon State University.
+137 pp.

 -

-Drake, Timothy 2008.
+Drake, Timothy.
+2008.
 Empirical modeling of windthrow occurrence in

 streamside corridors.
 MS thesis.
 Oregon State University.
+92 pp.

 |